-Training your Guinea pig to pee or poop is a crucial step in pig’s development, but can guinea pigs be litter trained?
-Absolutely!
-Many Guinea pig owners know that Guinea pigs are relatively fast learners and are able to learn some basic and non-basic tricks from their owners.
-In fact, almost every domesticated animal can be trained to a certain degree, especially some type of birds, small animals, and of course – dogs.
+Training your guinea pig to pee or poop is a crucial step in pig’s development.
+Many guinea pig owners know that guinea pigs are relatively fast learners and they are able to learn some basic and non-basic tricks from their owners.

-Where should you place a litter box?
-Well, you certainly can’t place it anywhere you want.
-The first step is to observe your Guinea pig and see where it eliminates.
-You can easily do this by sitting next to a cage and watching when it starts to eliminate.
-Usually, a Guinea pig uses the same place for eliminating, every single time.
-If you pinpointed the place, now it’s time to make a decision.
-This is the place that you should place a litter box at.
+You certainly can’t place litter box anywhere you want.
+The first step is to observe your guinea pig and see where it goes to the toilet.
+You can easily do this by sitting next to a cage and watching it when it needs to go to the toilet.

 2. Advocate Litter Box Use

-If you use hay as bedding, you can place some of the hay in the litter box.
-In fact, hay is probably the best thing that a Guinea pig can use for eliminating.
-You can use fresh hay or hay that your Guinea pig already used for eliminating.
-While the fresh hay works quite well, hay that your Guinea pig used is sometimes superior.
+- You can use fresh hay or hay that your guinea pig already used for “eliminating”.
+While the fresh hay works quite well, hay that your guinea pig used is sometimes superior.
 This is because it can sense a smell of urine or feces and with a bit of luck, realize that it needs to eliminate there.

 3. Put the Poop in the Litter Box